 Business case

-Our client, a global supplier of plant and equipment for the metallurgical industry, was awarded a €1 billion contract for the design, engineering, supply, supervision and commissioning of a new ferroalloy plant at an existing industrial site.
-The project encountered issues related to alleged flaws in design, engineering and construction supervision, resulting in claims for lost profits and remedial costs.
-The dispute led to arbitration proceedings under ICC rules.
+A global supplier of plant and equipment for the metallurgical industry was involved in an ICC arbitration concerning the design, engineering, supply, supervision and commissioning of a new ferroalloy plant at an existing industrial site in Central Asia.
+The underlying contract value was approximately EUR 1 billion, and the claimant sought c.
+EUR 500 million for lost profits and remedial costs.